thrackle-io/rules-engine/docs/src/README.md

 This package requires `@openzeppelin/contracts` version 4.9.6 and `@openzeppelin/contracts-upgradeable` version 4.9.6.

-*For this example, ApplicationERC20 uses OpenZeppelin's AccessControl contract to restrict certain functions*

 If the contracts show any compiling errors, try to manually update the version of the existing openzeppelin library in your project by doing:

 ```c